siddharatha/sfdx-bfo/README.md

 ## Split files into a folder

+To generate only true values
-sfdx bfo:split -s yourfolderwitholdformat -t targetfolderfornewformat
+sfdx bfo:split -b true
+To generate true and false values sfdx bfo:split

 ## Merge files into a folder

-sfdx bfo:merge -s yourfolderwithsplitfiles -t targetfolderformergefiles
+sfdx bfo:merge

 ## doctor

-specifies the state of your repo
+work in progress